jfalcou/eve/doc/manual/functions/arithmetic/arg.rst

 Options
 *******

-  With the :r:ref:`pedantic_ <feature-decorator> decorator this function return a Nan for a Nan entry.
+ -  With the :ref:`pedantic_ <feature-decorator>` decorator this function return a Nan for a Nan entry.

 Notes
 *****